I usually get more than 10 emails a week from CloudAcademy.com members that have heard of Cloud Computing and would like to start learning it.

 This is a pretty straightforward video to understand the main concept in order to implement a cloud computing infrastructure:

-Of course if you want to have more details, our course is going to teach you the difference about Public and Private cloud and what are the advantages and disadvantages in the long term for cloud companies.
+Of course, if you want to have more details, our Introduction to Cloud Computing course is going to teach you the difference about Public and Private cloud and what are the advantages and disadvantages in the long term for cloud companies.
 You should take into account that everything changes: the technical side and the economical side.

 Step 4: Why Linux and Networking matter so much for Cloud computing